ericrogler/Green-Book/Z004_Management_General_Teaching.md

 ## **Long Answer**

-Teaching is either extremely hands-off (many online "courses" avoid interfacing with students almost entirely) or extremely hands-on.
+Teaching and instruction is anywhere from extremely hands-off (many online "courses" avoid interfacing with students almost entirely) to extremely hands-on (constant assistance in classrooms).
 It can also be anywhere between those two extremes, but management exists across the entire spectrum.

 Students range from a variety of backgrounds across multiple demographics.
 What may work for one student may not work for another, and how a student behaves in class varies from student to student.
 Some students may also respect the authority of a teacher and be respectful to other students.
 Some students will actively undermine the education of their peers, interrupt you when an opportunity arises, or even resort to physical contact.